appscode/blog/content/post/openshift-mongodb/index.md

 Let's save this yaml configuration into mongoDB.yaml.
 Then apply using the command `oc apply -f mongoDB.yaml`

-This yaml uses MonngoDB CRD.
+This yaml uses MongoDB CRD.

 * In this yaml we can see in the `spec.version` field the version of MongoDB.
 You can change and get updated version by running `oc get mongodbversions` command.
 * Another field to notice is the `spec.storagetype` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.